An Efficient Closed-Form Solution to Full Visual-Inertial State Initialization: Introduction

 \section{Introduction}

-Visual–inertial SLAM has become a core technology in robotics and mobile devices, enabling real-time localization and mapping by fusing camera and inertial measurements~\cite{qin2018vins,campos2021orb,boche2025okvis2}.
+\IEEEPARstart{V}{isual–inertial} SLAM has become a core technology in robotics and mobile devices, enabling real-time localization and mapping by fusing camera and inertial measurements~\cite{qin2018vins,campos2021orb,boche2025okvis2}.
 While camera intrinsics can be calibrated once and remain relatively stable over time, inertial sensors must be re-initialized at each run.
 This initialization step estimates critical quantities such as the initial velocity, gravity direction, and gyroscope and accelerometer biases, which serve as the seed for subsequent state estimation.
 Accurate initialization is therefore essential: poor initial estimates may cause optimization or filtering to converge to local minima, leading to scale drift, degraded tracking, or even complete failure of the system.
 Conversely, proper initialization enhances robustness under challenging conditions and recovers the metric scale that monocular vision alone cannot provide.

-A central insight from the SLAM literature is that orientation plays a pivotal role: once rotations are reliably estimated, the recovery of the remaining states becomes substantially more robust.
-Carlone and Censi~\cite{carlone2014angular} showed that accurate orientation estimation prevents spurious minima in pose-graph optimization, and Carlone et al.~\cite{carlone2015initialization} showed that good rotation initialization significantly improves convergence and accuracy in large-scale SLAM.
-These results motivate our approach, which relies on simple but accurate orientation approximations to estimate the rest of the states.
+A central insight from the SLAM literature is that orientation plays a pivotal role: once rotations are reliably estimated, the recovery of the remaining states becomes more robust.
+Carlone and Censi~\cite{carlone2014angular} showed that accurate orientation estimates prevent spurious minima in pose-graph optimization, and Carlone et al.~\cite{carlone2015initialization} showed that good rotation initialization significantly improves convergence and accuracy in large-scale SLAM.
+These results motivate our approach, which relies on simple but accurate decoupled orientation approximations to estimate the rest of the states.

 Existing visual–inertial initialization strategies fall into two main categories.
 Closed-form solutions have been proposed by Martinelli~\cite{martinelli2011vision,martinelli2014closed}, but they assume partial knowledge of the states, specifically of the sensor biases.
 Later works addressed this limitation using iterative nonlinear optimization~\cite{kaiser2016simultaneous,dominguez2018visual,campos2019fast,campos2020inertial}, which achieves accurate full state initialization but requires careful seeding and incurs significant computational cost.
 More recent formulations attempt to reduce complexity by decoupling rotation and translation~\cite{lee2021rotation,concha2021instant,he2023rotation}, or by combining closed-form solutions with filtering schemes~\cite{wang2023edi}.
 However, none of these approaches provides a fully analytical solution for the complete visual–inertial state.